Old Fashioned Potato Candy

 - Add the powdered sugar about 2 cups at a time, while mixing on low speed and using the whisk attachment.
 Continue adding the sugar until the candy mixture becomes thick and pliable yet just slightly sticky.

 - Lay a piece of wax or parchment paper on a countertop and sift powdered sugar heavily on the paper.
 Place one-third of the candy mixture on the paper and form it into a ball.
 Sift additional powdered sugar on top of the formed ball.

-- Place a piece of waxed or parchment paper over top of the ball and slightly flatten the ball with the palm of your hand.
+- Place a piece of wax or parchment paper over the top of the ball and slightly flatten the ball with the palm of your hand.
 Using a rolling pin, roll the candy out to no more than 1/4″ in thickness, rolling it into a rectangular shape.
 Remove the top piece of paper.

 - Place a large heaping spoonful of peanut butter onto the candy.
 Spread it out, stopping about 1/4″ from the edges of the candy.

 - Using a sharp metal spatula, knife, or bench scraper, roll the candy into a roll, working from left to right.
-Place the roll onto a cookie sheet lined with foil, waxed or parchment paper.
+Place the roll onto a cookie sheet lined with foil, wax, or parchment paper.

 - Roll the remaining two rolls and place on the cookie sheet.
 Transfer to a freezer for 10 minutes until very cold before slicing.

 - Slice candy into 3/4″ slices, discarding or eating the end pieces.
 Store in an airtight container.

 - It’s easy to get carried away with the peanut butter when making this candy.
 Try not to use more than 1/2 cup of peanut butter per roll, the first time you make this candy.
 If the peanut butter oozes out of the candy, you will know to use less the next time you make the candy.